bradsmialek/code-401-java-prework/03-installation.md

 use Windows, make sure you have the Windows Subsystem for Linux installed & set up as described in [this guide](https://github.com/michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide).

+### Command Line Setup

+**For WSL users**, please ensure that you've set up the WSL as described in the above guide.
+Also, please run `sudo dpkg-reconfigure tzdata` to pick your current timezone in Ubuntu.

 ### Editors and IDEs
 We'll use a variety of text editors and IDEs to build our projects throughout this course.
 We use **Visual Studio Code** for light text editing, **IntelliJ IDEA** for pure-Java programs and **Android Studio** when we're building Android applications.
 Additionally, you'll need to make sure **Java** itself is installed, as well as **Gradle**, a build system for Java applications.